NITHIYANERANJAN/serversideprocessing/README.md

 ## AIM:
 To design a website to perform mathematical calculations in server side.

-## DESIGN STEPS:
+## ALGORITHM

-### Step 1:
-Desing your website for calculation using wireframe work
+1.Desing your website for calculation using wireframe work

-### Step 2:
-Then to execute the wireframe work desing use html,css
+T2.hen to execute the wireframe work desing use html,css

-### Step 3:
-Use views.py to execute the coding in serverside
+3.Use views.py to execute the coding in serverside

-### Step 4:
-Mention the path of the website in urls.py
+4.Mention the path of the website in urls.py

-### Step 5:
-Publish the website in the given URL.
+5.Publish the website in the given URL.

 ## PROGRAM :
 ### math.html